ztyyLV/web-twain-docs/indepth/faqs/develop/how-can-I-customize-a-resulting-TIFF-file.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How can I customize a resulting TIFF file
+title: How can I customize a resulting TIFF file
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How can I customize a resulting TIFF file
-description: Dynamic Web TWAIN SDK Documentation FAQs How can I customize a resulting TIFF file
+description: How can I customize a resulting TIFF file
 ---

-# Develop
+# Development

 ## How can I customize a resulting TIFF file